microsoft/ivy/doc/proving.md

 following a conclusion.
 In this case, it says that, given types *d* and *r* and a function *f* from *d* to *r* and any values *X*,*Y* of type *d*,  we can infer that *X*=*Y* implies *f*(*X*) = *f*(*Y*).
 The dashes separating the premises from the conclusion are just a comment.
-The conclusion is always the last judgement in the rule.
+The conclusion is always the last judgement in the schema.
+Also, notice the declaration of funciton *f* contains a variable *X*.
+The scope of this variable is only the function declaration.
+It has no relation to the variable *X* in the conclusion.

-The keyword `axiom` tells IVy that this rule should be taken as a given, without proof.
+The keyword `axiom` tells IVy that this schema should be taken as valid without proof.
 However, as we will see, the default `auto` tactic treats a schema differently from a simple proposition.
 That is, a schema is never used by default, but instead must be explicitly instantiated.
 This allows is to express and use facts that, if they